ukitaka/RealmIO/README.md

 ## Motivation

-Realm operations (especially `write` operations) is not reusable if you write a function such as
+Realm operations (especially `write` operations) is not reusable if you write a function as follows:

 ```swift
 func addDog(name: String) throws {